Lovage: Etymology

-The name "lovage" is from "love-ache", ache being a medieval name for parsley; this is a folk-etymological modification of the older French name levesche, from late Latin levisticum, in turn thought to be a modification of the earlier Latin ligusticum, 'of Liguria' (northwest Italy), where the herb was grown extensively.
+The name lovage is from love-ache, ache being a medieval name for parsley; this is a folk-etymological modification of the older French name levesche, from late Latin levisticum, in turn thought to be a modification of the earlier Latin ligusticum, 'of Liguria' (northwest Italy), where the herb was grown extensively.
 In modern botanical usage, both Latin forms are now used for different (but closely related) genera, with Levisticum for (culinary) lovage, and Ligusticum for Scots lovage, a similar species from northern Europe, and for related species.

 Distribution

-Levisticum officinale is native to Afghanistan and Iran, but has been introduced to most of Europe, and parts of Southeast Asia, North and South America.
+Levisticum officinale is native to Afghanistan and Iran, but has been introduced to most of Europe, parts of Southeast Asia, and the Americas.

 Health concerns

-Lovage root contains furanocoumarins which can lead to photosensitivity.
+Essential oil distilled from lovage root contains furanocoumarins which can lead to photosensitivity in sensitive individuals if ingested as a medicine, or applied to the skin; or if the plant is harvested and contact with the skin occurs.

 Uses

 The leaves can be used in salads, or to make soup or season broths, and the roots can be eaten as a vegetable or grated for use in salads.
 Its flavour and smell are reminiscent both of celery and parsley, only more intense and spicy than either.
 The seeds can be used as a spice in the same way as fennel seeds.

 The plant has long been cultivated in Europe, the leaves being used as a herb, the roots as a vegetable, and the seeds as a spice, especially in southern Europe.